Kristina01111000/Drws_site/README.md

 see if the wordpress update changed the constnat contact problem

 do the book edit
-Fix the email list contact form sign up issue -> remove PMP from the site before doing this Add an email list only sign up
+Add an email list only sign up
 Take a screen shot of the videos for the gallery wall Learning program will not be free anymore, only the first lesson, need to make lots of little changes to the site